 Author of the Delanie Fitzgerald Mysteries

-Heather Weidner’s short stories appear in the Virginia is for Mysteries series and 50 Shades of Cabernet.
+Heather Weidner’s short stories appear in the Virginia is for Mysteries series, 50 Shades of Cabernet, and Deadly Southern Charm.
 Secret Lives and Private Eyes and The Tulip Shirt Murders are her novels in the Delanie Fitzgerald series.
 Her novella “Diggin’ up Dirt” appears in To Fetch a Thief.

 Originally from Virginia Beach, Heather has been a mystery fan since Scooby Doo and Nancy Drew.
 She lives in Central Virginia with her husband and a pair of Jack Russell terriers.

 Heather earned her BA in English from Virginia Wesleyan University and her MA in American literature from the University of Richmond.
 Through the years, she has been a cop’s kid, technical writer, editor, college professor, software tester, and IT manager.
 She blogs regularly with the Pens, Paws, and Claws authors.